 We have interviewed two neuroscientists who are at the cutting edge of Alzheimer disease research.
 You may find our one-hour interview of great interest.
 These scientists discuss the role of infection in dementia and talk about the anti-viral activity of amyloid beta.
 Here is a link to that show.

-You can listen to the streaming audio, an mp3 file, the podcast, or request a CD that you can share.
+You can listen to the streaming audio or download an mp3 file.

 You can also listen to Dr. Ruth Itzhaki wrestle with the question:

 “Do Cold Sores Boost Your Risk for Dementia?”